 The Eternal City’s prized classical instruments

 For all the classical music lovers out there, make sure to add this to your list of things to see while in Rome.
-Located in the Palazzina Samoggia, formerly the “Prince of Piedmont” barracks, the Museo Nazionale degli Strumenti Musicali houses a collection of over 3000 exquisite musical instruments.
+Located in the Palazzina Samoggia, near S.Giovanni in Laterano Church, the Museo Nazionale degli Strumenti Musicali houses a collection of over 3000 exquisite musical instruments.

 One of the outstanding masterpieces that await you inside is one of the rare surviving pianos built by Bartolomeo Cristofori.
 There are only three of Cristofori’s pianos left in the world.
 The one in Rome dates back to 1722, the one in New York dates back to 1720, and the other in Leipzig dates back to 1726.
 The piano in Rome is the best preserved of the three.
 This piano most likely belonged to Alessandro Marcello, who was the brother of the famous Venetian composer Benedetto.